WildernessLabs/Documentation/Hardware/Tutorials/Electronics/Part5/Resistive_Sensor_Lab/index.md

 }
 ```

-Adding this to our code then, we now have a program that looks something like the following:
+Adding this to our code then, we now have a program that looks something like the following (the full sample can be found in [Photoresistor\_Lab\_Oversampled folder](https://github.com/WildernessLabs/Netduino_Samples/tree/master/Electronics_Tutorial/Photoresistor_Lab_Oversampled)):

 ```csharp
 using System;